i-m-samarth-cs/EcoTrack---Amazon-Sambhav/README.md

-# EcoTrack - Environment-Friendly Logistics Mobile Application using Flutter
+# EcoTrack - Environment-Friendly Logistics Mobile Application using Flutter.

 A Flutter-based mobile application designed to revolutionize logistics by integrating eco-friendly practices such as QR-code-based invoicing, reusable packaging systems, and AR-enabled virtual try-on, all while reducing operational costs and promoting sustainability.